 • Preheat the oven to 400 degrees Fahrenheit (200 degrees Celsius).

-• On a lightly floured surface, roll out the thawed puff pastry sheet into a rectangle.
+• On a lightly floured surface, roll out the thawed puff pastry sheets into rectangles.

 1 lb puff pastry